mmesiti/git-collaborative/content/code-review.md

+# Code review demo

-# Practicing code review
+Here we will practice the code review process.
+We will learn:

-In this episode we will practice the code review process.
-We will learn how to ask for changes in a pull request, how to suggest a change in a pull request, and how to modify a pull request.
+- how to ask for changes in a pull request;
+- how to suggest a change in a pull request;
+- how to modify a pull request.

-This will enable research groups to work more collaboratively and to not only improve the code quality but also to learn from each other.
+This will enable research groups to work more collaboratively, which should help to
+- improve the code quality
+- learn from each other.

+Note that *pair programming*
+is usually seen as possible alternative to code review.
+Compared to the practice of code review, it has its own pros and cons.

 ## Exercise